Thomas Kelly (hymn-writer): Life

 Kelly died in Dublin on 14 May 1855, having acted as minister in Athy and Dublin for half a century.
 After his death, his congregation dropped away.

 Hymn-writer

-Kelly is reckoned to have written 765 hymns, published over 51 years; one of the most well-known is Look, ye saints, the sight is glorious..
+Kelly is believed to have written 765 hymns, published over 51 years; one of the most well-known is Look, ye saints, the sight is glorious..
 A Collection of Psalms and Hymns (1802) contained 247, of which 33 were by Kelly.
 Hymns on Various Passages of Scripture (1804) ran to four editions, after which there was Hymns of Thomas Kelly, never before published (1815), followed by four further editions.
 He used unusual metres.

 Family

 In 1795, Kelly married Elizabeth Tighe, eldest daughter of William Tighe (1738–1782), of Rosanna, County Wicklow, MP for Athboy and a supporter of John Wesley, and his wife Sarah Fownes, daughter of Sir William Fownes, 2nd Baronet.
 She brought a fortune to the marriage.
 They had two daughters, Elizabeth, who married Reverend Edward Wingfield, a younger son of the 4th Viscount Powerscourt, and Frances, who married Reverend Thomas Webber, and was the mother of General Charles Edmund Webber.